dcycle/realistic_dummy_content/README.md

     ./scripts/test.sh

-To create a development environment, you can run:
+To create a development environment for Drupal 7, make sure you have Docker installed (for example on a CoreOS vagrant machine on Mac OS), then you can run:

     ./scripts/dev.sh